-The following table illustrates the significant value created by the Spin-Off, as well as the subsequent performance of the Company's stock.
-As shown below, from November 15, 2012 (the date on which the Spin-Off was initially announced), to March 31, 2015, the Company's adjusted stock price has risen from \$8.50 to \$15.66, an increase of over 84%.
+The following table illustrates the significant value the Company has created over the last several years, both through the Spin-Off and the subsequent performance of the Company's stock.
+As shown below, from November 15, 2012 (the date on which the Spin-Off was initially announced), to December 31, 2015, the Company's adjusted stock price has risen from \$8.50 to \$16.02, an increase of over 88%.
 This stock price performance increased total shareholder equity value over this period by over \$500 million.